PatrickLang/KubernetesForWindowsTutorial/Worklog.md

 - [ ] any way to automate setup instead of using a login / save template workflow

+Work needed

+- [ ] Create a doc or shortcut to get a kubeconfig
+- [ ] Add links to walkthrough steps on GitHub
+- [ ] Pull sources for fabrikamfiber, checkout correct branch

+Steps for the day of the event

+- Make login info public so people can copy & paste
+- Delete all VMs that were assigned already.
+They will be replaced with clean ones
+- Start all VMs

 ### VM sizing